Last updated: October 14, 2021

 4. West Head Army Track

-Officially opened in 2016, the short but somewhat challenging West Head Army Track is a unique trail at the West Head Lookout that visits a historic army battery.
+Officially opened in 2016, the short but somewhat challenging West Head Army Track is a unique trail at the West Head Lookout that leads to a historic army battery.

 Part of this walk consists of a steep ladder construction that is required to help navigate hikers all the way down to the old West Head army battery.